ncss-tech/rosettaPTF/README.md

 rosettaPTF::find_python()
 ```

-This will locate both the ArcGIS Pro Conda environment and Python binaries.
+This should locate both the ArcGIS Pro Conda environment and Python binaries.

 ## Install `rosetta-soil` Python Module

 The {rosettaPTF} `install_rosetta()` method wraps `reticulate::py_install("rosetta-soil")`.

-By installing the R package you should already have `rosetta-soil` installed as it is explicitly set as a {reticulate}/Python dependency in the DESCRIPTION file.
+By installing the R package you should have `rosetta-soil` installed as it is set as a {reticulate}/Python dependency in the DESCRIPTION file.

-You can use `install_rosetta()` to install into custom environments as needed by specifying `envname`.
-After installing a new version of the module you may need to restart your R session before continuing.

 ```r
 rosettaPTF::install_rosetta()
 ```

+You can use `install_rosetta()` to install into custom environments as needed by specifying `envname`.
+After installing a new version of the module you may need to restart your R session before continuing.

 ## Batch Rosetta with `run_rosetta()`